 seen?
 This rather chubby ray with a stumpy tail was seen

-on our Northern shores, among seagrasses.
+on Changi several times, among seagrasses.
 Elsewhere, they are found

 in sandy, muddy areas, from river mouths to coral reefs.
 It was previously in Family Torpenididae.

 are rays belonging to Order

 Torpediniformes.
 Some scientists group these fishes in the Family Narcinidae